Posts

 Image

-Writing Santa letters has been a Christmas tradition for as long as I can remember.
-Over time I've watched what used to be five little believers dwindle down to only two and I question rather the two remaining are true believers.
-I've been asked a few times this year "Is Santa Claus real?"
-I avoid this question at all costs!
-Why, you might ask?
-You could even be thinking....hello lady, get with it.
-If your child is old enough to come to you and ask if Santa is real, he/she is probably old enough to hear the honest truth.
-RIGHT? uhhh WRONG!
-Let me explain: When I was six years old I remember being told by the "OLDER" kids at school that Santa wasn't real.
-I marched home and demanded an explanation.
-I vividly remember exactly how my parents told me...
-"The TRUTH."
-And I also remember how betrayed I felt that my parents had lied to me for years!
-I decided right then and there that if and when I ever had children of my own, I would NEVER lie to t
+Writing letters to Santa has been a Christmas tradition in our home for as long as I can remember.
+Over the years, I've watched what used to be five little believers slowly dwindle down to only two...
+And lately, I'm beginning to question whether those remaining two are really true believers themselves.
+I've already been asked a few times this year: "Mom, is Santa Claus real?"
+I avoid this question at ALL costs.
+You might be thinking...
+Hello, lady.
+If they're old enough to ask, they're probably old enough to hear the truth.
+RIGHT?
+Uhhh...
+WRONG!
+Let me explain.
+When I was about six years old, some of the "OLDER" kids at school informed me that Santa wasn't real.
+Naturally, I marched straight home and demanded an explanation from my parents.
+I vividly remember them telling me...
+THE TRUTH.
+And I remember feeling completely betrayed.
+My parents had been lying to me!
+At least, that's how my six-year-old mind interpreted it.
+I decided righ...

 Thanksgiving